LESSON 10: How to Manage Bees

 If your bees are going to make it through the winter, they need to be well fed and protected against disease.
 The winter months are when bee diseases are most prevalent.
 The bees aren't able to leave the hive often, so they are susceptible to more diseases.
 Below are some steps to help your bees survive the winter months.

 - Check to make sure your colony is strong enough to winter.
 There should be a good amount of bees covering at least 7-8 of the frames in the hive.
 If the colony is not strong, you may want to join two weaker colonies together.
 First, you will need to kill the queen in one of the colonies.
-Next, place a newspaper between the suppers of each colony and insert on super on top of the other with the newspaper in between.
+Next, place a newspaper between the suppers of each colony and insert a super on top of the other with the newspaper in between.
 The bees will gradually bite through the newspapers and introduce each other slowly.
-This makes is easier on the bees and will most likely not invoke problems with the two hives merging.
+This makes it easier on the bees and will most likely not invoke problems with the two hives merging.

 - Make sure they have sufficient sugar or honey stores.
 35-50 pounds of honey is a good rule of thumb for a stable, healthy colony.
 The weather can also affect their food consumption.
 The colder the weather, the more the bees will eat.